-The warm colors in pumpkins, leaves, acorns and pinecones are all perfect to use in Fall decorating projects.
+Because of the warm colors in pumpkins, leaves, acorns and pinecones, they are all perfect to use in Fall decorating projects.
 I have come up with a collection of Fall crafts that are perfect for bringing in the new season.
 The best part is that most of the projects are super easy and budget friendly.

 Fall Decorating Projects